 MATH 248 Business Statistics I 4 F, Sp, Su and at least THREE additional mathematics courses at the 300-level or

 M.A. program.
-Application requirements remain the same as above with the following exceptions: The GRE General Exam will be waived for B.A./M.A. applications if the applicant has a 3.0 G.P.A. overall, and grades of B or higher in all courses required for admission to the M.A. program.
+Application requirements remain the same as above with the following exceptions: Grades of B or higher in all courses required for admission to the M.A. program.
 Applicants must complete M300 and at least 6 of the required 12 math courses for the B.A. program prior to taking graduate level courses.

 COURSE REQUIREMENTS